 It always fascinated me that Adam didn’t just say “The woman gave it to me.”
 He adds a suspicious little detail: “The woman whom You gave me, she gave me from the tree, and I ate.”

-You see, after you’ve deliberately disobeyed God, enthroned yourself in His place, and run away from His grace, you have reached the point where you no longer even believe you are responsible for what you’ve done.
+After you’ve deliberately disobeyed God, enthroned yourself in His place, and run away from His grace, you have reached the point where you no longer even believe you are responsible for what you’ve done.
 Your circumstances can be blamed on someone else—maybe it’s your dad’s fault you have anger issues, or your ex-girlfriend’s fault that you have no self-esteem, or in this case, God’s fault that you’re getting kicked out of Paradise.

 The woman You gave me, God.
 The father You gave me, God.
 The circumstances You gave me, God.
 My screwed up life is Your fault.
 I thought You said You were kind and loving and gracious and merciful?
 I’m done with You!

-Ah… but it goes back to Step Four… you will not know God’s kindness, love, grace, or mercy if you will not receive them.
+And there's the rub, for you will not know God's kindness, love, grace, or mercy if you will not receive them.